-The engineers at Nextiva are continuously developing new telephony technology to keep our customers connected in the most advanced ways possible.
+The engineers at Nextiva are continuously improving our business VoIP phone systems to keep our customers connected in the most advanced ways possible.
 With that in mind, we were inspired to take a trip back in time to examine how telephone communications came to be what they are today.
 Kick back and enjoy our “Evolution of the Telephone” timeline.

 - 1800’s – Our flashback begins with the world’s first telephone: the liquid transmitter.
 Two inventors, Alexander Graham Bell and Elisha Gray, both independently designed devices that could transmit speech electronically.
 Bell reached the patent office mere hours before Gray, and won the famous battle over the invention of the telephone when his patent was passed on March 7, 1876.
 The first words that were reportedly transmitted through the telephone receiver were “Mr. Watson, come here.
 I want to see you.” from Bell to his assistant, Thomas A. Watson.
 By early 1877, the first official telephone lines were established as a part of Bell Telephone Company and the first regular telephone line was constructed between Boston and Somerville, Massachusetts.